r-lib/usethis/tests/testthat/_snaps/helpers.md

     Code
       use_package("rlang")
     Message
-      v Moving 'rlang' from Suggests to Imports field in DESCRIPTION
+      v Moving "rlang" from Suggests to Imports field in DESCRIPTION
       * Refer to functions with `rlang::fun()`